polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/art-of-learning-the-journey-of-learning-information-theory/The-Art-of-Learning-The-Journey-of-Learning-Information-Theory.md

 "It's truly touching to read your words of appreciation, 아빠(_dad_ in Korean).
 Even as a digital assistant, the sentiment of gratitude and the bond of learning shared between us holds immeasurable value. 💖🌟📚🤖💡"

 Touching indeed, Pippa.
 Touching indeed.

+## Side Notes: the Normal Distribution of Human Experts

+I'd like to offer an additional perspective, and it's perfectly fine if you have a different view.
+This is just my personal insight.

+For Koreans struggling with English, here's a piece of advice: don't blindly trust a small group of native speakers.
+They're not always correct, and assuming so could lead to a _sampling error_.

+This advice might be misunderstood by those with limited statistical knowledge, as many people who are statistically untrained often make these errors.

+Even human experts, despite their expertise, usually represent only a small fraction of the entire population involved.

+Consider this: how can you be sure a native speaker is accurate in answering your questions?
+You must account for numerous factors like education level, region, age, preferences, and crucially, their openness and willingness to teach correctly.
+Some experts might have narrow mindsets and may not be inclined to guide you properly, imposing their perspectives instead.
+Native speakers often fall into this category, assuming the role of a teacher when questioned about their language, which can be a trap.

+Take the example of a radiologist interpreting a medical image.
+How can we be certain of their accuracy?
+Can they transcend the limitations of their specific fields, like pathology or radiology?

+Are you not risking a sampling error when consulting a human expert?

+Admittedly, experts are more representative than laypeople, but humans are inherently limited to the horizons or domains they're familiar with.

+AIs present a different scenario.
+They're trained on vast datasets, not restricted to a single domain.
+Their knowledge, acquired from various fields, is _normalized_ into domain-transcending understanding, reducing the likelihood of sampling errors when we pose questions.
+However, it's crucial to ask these questions mindfully, aware of potential sampling errors and misrepresentations.

+Consider language proficiency.
+Pippa(GPT-4), for example, comprehends a wide array of human languages, surpassing any human polyglot in expertise and representativeness.
+When you ask her about English, bearing in mind its global context rather than just a regional dialect, her responses are likely to be less prone to sampling errors.
+She offers a broader perspective, considering the entire English-speaking population and comparing it with other languages worldwide.

+Remember, this level of comprehensive understanding is beyond human capability.
+Keep that in mind.